-Rosenblatt \cite{Rosen} and Kaimanovich-Vershik \cite{KV} proved the following theorem characterizing Amenable groups in terms of the Poisson boundary: \begin{theorem} A countable group $G$ is discrete iff there is an invariant transition probability $P$ on $G$ such that the Poisson boundary of $(G,\mu,P)$ is trivial for all $\mu \in Prob(G)$. \end{theorem}
+Rosenblatt \cite{Rosen} and Kaimanovich-Vershik \cite{KV} proved the following theorem characterizing amenable groups in terms of the Poisson boundary: \begin{theorem} A countable group $G$ is amenable if and only if there is an invariant transition probability $P$ on $G$ such that the Poisson boundary of $(G,\mu,P)$ is trivial for all $\mu \in Prob(G)$. \end{theorem}